geoscixyz/computation/docs/content/gettingstarted.rst

 ---------------------------

 So that you can access SimPEG_ from anywhere on your computer, you need to add it to your path.
 This can be done using symlinks.
-In your `git` directory, create a directory called `python_symlinks`.
+In your :code:`git` directory, create a directory called :code:`python_symlinks`.

 .. image:: ../images/gitfolders.png
     :align: center
-    :width: 60%
+    :width: 40%

 Open a terminal in this directory and create a symlink for SimPEG_ ::

     ln -s ../SimPEG/SimPEG .

-Then, in your shell, you need to add a `PYTHONPATH` variable.
+Then, in your shell, you need to add a :code:`PYTHONPATH` variable.
 For Mac and Linux, if you are using Z shell (`Oh My Zsh <http://ohmyz.sh/>`_ is used by a lot of SimPEG_ developers) or bash open the config in a text editor, ie::